 Who is Harry Lime?
-My story “You will have to watch the movie” explores, through scenes from “The Third Man”, how you can fall under the spell of an evil, charismatic lover.
+My short story “You will have to watch the movie” explores, through scenes from “The Third Man”, how you can fall under the spell of an evil, charismatic lover.

 I have added links to key references; those in bold italics are to other posts on this site.